kdvolder/two-three-tree/README.md

 What about access times?
 A bit surprising, but access times especially for smaller sized maps upto 10_000 entries are very comparable between Guava and TTTree.
-Starting at about 10_000 entries my tests showed that Guava is gaining an significant edge over TTTree in raw access speed (better cache locality due to its compact array-based representation?).
+Starting at about 10_000 entries my tests showed that Guava is gaining a significant edge over TTTree in raw access speed (better cache locality due to its compact array-based representation?).
 Below 10,000 entries access speeds where comparable or even better with TTTree.